section-engineering-education/engineering-education/content/articles/fastify-svelte-app/index.md

 In this Fastify and Svelte tutorial, we will build a CRUD app that fetches blog posts.
 We will be:

-- Setting up a Fastify Node.js backend API.
+- Setting up a Fastify in a Node.js environment.

-- Defining Fastify API routes.
+- Defining the API routes for our Fastify backend.

-- Adding schema validation to requests.
+- Adding the requests validation.

 - Loading and using Fastify plugins.